web-ridge/react-native-paper-dates/docusaurus/docs/date-picker/input-date-picker.md

 `Type: boolean | undefined`
 Flag indicating if the status bar padding should be enabled or not.
 Defaults to `false`.

+**disableStatusBar**
+`Type: boolean | undefined`
+Flag indicating if the date picker modal should avoid manipulating the status bar.
+When set to `true`, the modal will not modify the status bar's appearance or translucency.
+Defaults to `false`.

 **endYear**
 `Type: number | undefined`
 The end year when the component is rendered.
 Defaults to `2200`.